kermitt2/entity-fishing/Readme.md

 By default the demo/console is available at [http://localhost:8090](http://localhost:8090) The editor (client is work-in-progress, not stable) can be opened under [http://localhost:8090/editor.html](http://localhost:8090/editor.html)

-The documentation of the service is available in the following document [```doc/nerd-service-manual.pdf```](https://github.com/kermitt2/nerd/raw/master/doc/nerd-service-manual.pdf).
+The documentation of the service is available [here](http://nerd.readthedocs.io).

 ## Training